 This research project identifies the key barriers to recruitment and progression of Black people in UK motorsport.
-The report has proposed ten recommendations, including F1 teams implementing a D&I charter, and piloting approaches to increase the number of Black teachers in STEM subjects
+In July 2021, the Hamilton Commission report proposed ten recommendations, including F1 teams implementing a D&I charter, and piloting approaches to increase the number of Black teachers in STEM subjects.

 The Commission, which conducted its research over a period of ten months, specifically focused on engineering positions within the industry, as they represent a major group of occupations and offer the biggest opportunity for change.